UKHSA-Internal/data-dashboard-frontend/docs/key-tech-debt.md

 ### Custom hooks

 A number of components make calls to the same endpoints for data across client components.
-By abstracting these out into custom hooks E.g: `useGetCharts` we can reduce duplication of this calls in useEffects making them easier to maintain.
+By abstracting these out into custom hooks E.g: `useGetCharts` we can reduce duplication of these calls in useEffects making them easier to maintain.

 ```BASH
 src/app/components/cms/ClientTable.tsx # uses getCharts